5 Types of Long-Term Loans You Can Get in Singapore

 1. Lower monthly repayments

 Long-term loans give you instalments that are spread out over a longer period.
-Hence, they are often easier to manage every month and more comfortable on the wallet as compared to shorter-term loans which will usually require you to repay more each month.
+Hence, they are often easier to manage monthly and more comfortable on the wallet as compared to shorter-term loans which will usually require you to repay more each month.

 2. Enables borrowers to make large purchases at a lower monthly cost